 Technically, the supporting former spouse may still be required to pay alimony.
 In some cases, the supporting former spouse continues to pay alimony even after the supported former spouse makes symbolic marriage gestures with a new partner.
 This includes exchanging rings or religious ceremonies.

 In order to stop alimony payments after a supported spouse enters a serious relationship, the supporting spouse must prove that this new relationship is providing financial security.
 As you can imagine, this can prove to be difficult once the case enters the court system.

 The Next Step

 Alimony payments can give rise to numerous complications once the supported spouse begins a new relationship.
 Even after moving in with their new partner, they can still be eligible for alimony payments.
 On the other hand, a supporting former spouse may attempt to use a new relationship against the supported.
 This could potentially result in an unjust stopping of alimony payment.
 With all the complexities, pursuing alimony changes related to remarriage or a serious new relationship independently is ill-advised.

-If you are seeking alimony changes as a result of a remarriage or serious relationship, you should consider consulting with a Fort Lauderdale alimony attorney.
-At the Law Office of Gustavo E. Frances, we have the experience necessary to navigate alimony changes.
-For a consultation, contact us at this link or give us a call at 954-533-2756 .
+If you are seeking alimony changes as a result of remarriage or a serious relationship, you should consider consulting with a Fort Lauderdale alimony lawyer.
+At The Law Office Of Gustavo E. Frances, P.A., we have the experience necessary to navigate alimony changes.
+For a consultation, contact us or give us a call at 954-533-2756.